FatiXa00/devops-project1/README.md

 ### 🚀 Continuous Deployment (CD)
 The `cd.yml` workflow automatically:
-1. Connects to your **remote Kali VM** via SSH
+1. Waits for CI to complete successfully
-2. Pulls the latest Docker image
+2. Pulls the latest Docker image from Docker Hub
-3. Stops any existing container
+3. Stops and removes any existing container
-4. Starts a new container using the latest version
+4. Deploys new container on the self-hosted runner
+5. Runs health checks to verify deployment

 ## 🐍 Run Locally